 In vivo, skeletal muscle fibers and their collagen-rich ECM are highly aligned and thus anisotropic.
 Therefore, in addition to mimicking porosity and other features of the ECM, growth of skeletal muscle on or within micro or nanopatterned topography can align, polarize, and increase the maturation state and functional output of myotubes (Kim et al. 2012; Orellana et al. 2020; Takahashi et al. 2022).
 However, mathematical modeling and lab-scale experimental data suggest that the expansion of cells in microchannels can limit oxygen diffusion (Jaques et al. 2021).
 Similarly, the growth of C2C12 myoblasts on curved substrates improved alignment and myogenic differentiation relative to planar substrates (Connon and Gouveia 2021).
 The shear forces created during extrusion bioprinting can also be leveraged to enhance alignment.
 Ahrens et al. (2022) used bioprinting of pre-aligned organ building blocks to enhance both large- and small-scale alignment in engineered cardiac muscle tissue.
 For electrically active cells such as skeletal myotubes, stimulation can lead to well-described downstream gene transcriptional changes that can influence fiber type composition, maturation, and hypertrophy (i.e. growth, Gundersen 2011).
 Electrical stimulation of skeletal muscle (Video 4) is mediated via the neuromuscular junction in vivo, however, in the absence of motor neuron input, similar effects can be accomplished via electrical pulse stimulation (Ito et al. 2014).
 It is also possible to combine multiple strategies for improving myogenic differentiation and maturation.
 For example, applying electrical stimulation to anisotropic scaffolds further increased myotube width, area, and length beyond what was achieved using anisotropy alone (Zhang et al. 2021).

 Additionally, myotube growth on conductive polymers such as polyaniline (Jun et al. 2009), conductive coatings such as gold or titanium (Yang et al. 2016), or in the presence of a static magnetic field (Coletti et al. 2007), can assist in myotube maturation in part via myotube alignment and propagation of intracellular calcium signaling through conductive surfaces or gap junctions (Coletti et al. 2007).
 Likewise, the presence of motor neurons within a 3D bioprinted scaffold containing myotubes resulted in improved myotube formation and maturation, presumably due to functional neuromuscular connections being made (Kim et al. 2020).
 Lastly, many stem cell-derived populations of myotubes will spontaneously contract upon the development of sarcomeric structures that mediate contractility.
 In essence, the ability to “exercise” skeletal muscle in vitro is an important determinant in the overall size and maturation state of the cells, as demonstrated through its use in the production of the first cultivated meat burger.
 In theory, it may be possible to use a continuous or phasic stretch stimulus parallel to the grain of a growing cultivated meat product to simultaneously provide an in vivo-like exercise stimulus and induce lengthwise growth of the tissue, thereby allowing for sequential harvests of meat.
 However, this hypothesis remains to be tested.

-A potential workaround to this could be the use of microfluidic spinning (Onoe et al. 2013) or coaxial microextrusion (Li et al. 2018) to produce cells encapsulated in a hydrogel core-shell tube structure, otherwise known as a 3D microenvironment.
+One interesting approach to scaffolding for cultivated meat could be the use of microfluidic spinning (Onoe et al. 2013) or coaxial microextrusion (Li et al. 2018) to produce cells encapsulated in a hydrogel core-shell tube structure, otherwise known as a 3D microenvironment.
 These techniques work by co-extruding cells within a hydrogel that can be readily crosslinked, such as alginate in the presence of calcium.
 By creating cell-laden tubes with a 400µm diameter, for instance, cells can readily proliferate within a 3D microenvironment without suffering from mass transport limitations, as oxygen, nutrients, and waste can pass through the porous hydrogel.
-Additionally, cells are shielded from shear forces within a bioreactor, remarkably high densities of up to 5×108 cells/mL of microspace can be achieved, and differentiation can be achieved via changes in culture mediums (Video 5, Figure 6, Lin et al. 2018).
+Additionally, cells are shielded from shear forces within a bioreactor, remarkably high densities of up to 5×108 cells/mL of microspace can be achieved, and differentiation can be achieved via changes in culture media (Video 5, Figure 16, Lin et al. 2018).
 Maturation can occur inside the core-shell tube itself (Hsiao et al. 2015), enabling an entire process of proliferation, differentiation, and maturation to occur inside a single unit.
 This effectively bypasses seed-train scale-up or switching of bioreactor formats during the bioprocess.

 Considerations for perfusion of scaffolds embedded in bioreactors